jamnamdari/LSPCA/README.md

-# LSPCA
+# lspca

-`LSPCA` is an R-package that provides an implementation of the localized and sparse principal components of multivariate time series in the frequency domain.
+`lspca` is an R-package that provides an implementation of the localized and sparse principal components of multivariate time series in the frequency domain.
 The algorithm is based on the paper
 [Localized Sparse Principal Component Analysis in Frequency Domain](https://arxiv.org/abs/2408.08177#) by Jamshid Namdari, Amita Manatunga,Fabio Ferrarelli, and Robert Krafty.